blakestone95/AshkeepersRestWebsite/Docs/Fido.md

 fetches = {
   // Fetch config name
   fetchMyData: {
-    // flag - has the request been sent and no reply received
+    // {boolean} flag - has the request been sent and no reply received
     inFlight: false,

-    // flag - has a good response been received (no 400 or 500 errors)
+    // {boolean} flag - has a good response been received (no 400 or 500 errors)
     success: false,

-    // flag - has the request failed or an error response was received (400 or 500 errors)
+    // {boolean} flag - has the request failed or an error response was received (400 or 500 errors)
     fail: false,

-    // The JSON body of the reply
+    // {any object} The JSON body of the reply
     data: null,

-    // The thrown JavaScript error object if an error occurs
+    // {Error} The thrown JavaScript error object if an error occurs
     error: null,

-    // A function to dispatch a fetch request
+    // {function} A function to dispatch a fetch request
     // Accepts a config override object that follows the same structure as a fetchConfigs property
     call: callFunc(configOverride)
   }